 They can also connect you with reliable suppliers for everything you need to make your home energy-efficient.
 They conduct a rigorous procurement process so that you can buy with ease and confidence.

 Areas they can help with include:

-- Visit the Australian Energy Foundation website to learn about all the things you can do in your home.
+Visit the Australian Energy Foundation to get a quote and learn about all the things you can do in your home.

 What can you do?

 There are lots of ways you can reduce greenhouse gas emissions and save money.

 Get the knowledge to create a low-carbon future, and stay informed.
 The Climate Council is a great place to start.

 Victorian Energy Upgrades gives homes and businesses access to discounts on energy-saving products.
 Households using this program could cut $150 a year or more from their energy bills, while businesses are looking at savings of $670 or more.